hector6872/md-nugget-notifier/README.md

                         Only search for .md notes in the specified root directory (non-recursive).
   -l, --length, --max-length MAX_LENGTH
                         Maximum length of the preview snippet (characters).
 Default: 220.
-  --icon ICON           Icon for notification: image path or 'obsidian' (macOS app icon).
+  --icon ICON           Icon for notification: 'obsidian', 'notes', 'textedit', or custom image path.
   -q, --quiet           Do not print dispatch confirmation to terminal.
   -p, --preview         Print the selected note title and snippet to the terminal without sending a notification.
   --json                Output the selected note details in JSON format.